Soojin-Lee0819/connectionsLab/Project2/README.md

 ## Fixing Room Issue

 This socket management issue took us many days to test and figure out how to solve.
-To check if the socket is connected properly and to manage the room, we used https://admin.socket.io/#/ to view the status.
+To check if the socket is connected properly and to manage the room, we used https://admin.socket.io/#/ to view the status, while the npm start is activated.

 When the player goes to home, when the player goes to the map, and